BolvarsDad/BolvarsDad/README.md

 # Hello there.
 I am:
 - 20 years old.
-- 🧬 Biomedical Engineering at the KTH Royal Insitute of Technology in Stockholm, Sweden.<br>
+- 🧬 MSc Biomedical Engineering at the KTH Royal Insitute of Technology in Stockholm, Sweden.<br>
-- 💻 Computer Science at MDU Mälardalens Universitet in Västerås, Sweden. <br>
+- 💻 MSc Computer Science at MDU Mälardalens Universitet in Västerås, Sweden. <br>
 - 🩸 A blood donor.

 ## Languages with high proficiency: